themotu/sshez/README.md

 # sshez
-A simple ssh config and key automation tool.
+A simple ssh config and key automation tool for individual server keys and passwordless ssh.

 This isn't by any means a replacement for ssh.
 It still uses the standard ssh client.
 It simply checks to see if an alias and key exist in your config.
 If it doesn't it creates it and generates you a key and sets up the alias for you.